 - Special Tourist visa and others

-How To Choose Travel Insurance With COVID-19 Coverage For Thailand?
+How To Choose Travel Insurance For Your Thailand Trip?

 Travelling before the COVID-19 pandemic was different from now, as there were much lesser factors to consider especially when you’re deciding on a suitable travel insurance.
-Many countries have introduced stricter entry requirements for travellers and that includes mandatory purchase of travel insurance.
-If you’ve yet to get a travel insurance plan with COVID-19 coverage, you can choose to buy COVID-19 coverage either as an add-on benefit or as part of an existing plan which you already have.
+Many countries have introduced stricter entry requirements for travellers and that includes mandatory purchase of travel insurance for certain countries.
+If you’ve yet to get a travel insurance plan, you may want to consider getting one before your trip and you can choose to get COVID-19 coverage either as an add-on benefit or as part of an existing plan which you already have.

 Check if you have any pre-existing conditions

-COVID-19 related situations could impact any pre-existing condition that you and/or your loved ones and friends may have, and only a handful of travel insurers will cover you for claims relating to your pre-existing medical conditions such as pregnancy, injuries or illnesses sustained during the trip if any of you get diagnosed with COVID-19.
+Unexpected severe illnesses or injuries while travelling could impact any pre-existing condition that you and/or your loved ones and friends may have, and only a handful of travel insurers will cover you for claims relating to your pre-existing medical conditions such as pregnancy, injuries or illnesses sustained during the trip.

-Having a travel insurance plan with COVID-19 coverage which will give you in-patient hospitalisation expenses overseas coverage that allows you to claim for medical, surgical, nursing or hospital charges, emergency medical evacuation and repatriation coverage, will prepare you better for such unexpected situations.
+Having a travel insurance plan will give you in-patient hospitalisation expenses overseas coverage that allows you to claim for medical, surgical, nursing or hospital charges, emergency medical evacuation and repatriation coverage, will prepare you better for such unexpected situations.